-During the past 40 years, the Children’s Hospital IDDRC has grown to encompass 66 investigators from the Harvard-Longwood area who are based in approximately 15 Departments and Divisions and who are supported by over 120 NIH-funded projects and over $50 million in total direct costs yearly.
+Over the past 50 years, the Boston Children’s Hospital IDDRC has grown to encompass 72 investigators from 15 Departments and Divisions based in 5 Harvard-affiliated institutions comprising the Harvard-Longwood Medical Area.
+The Center currently supports a total of 113 projects.
 Our center began with the awarding of a construction grant from the NICHD in 1967 and Core Implementation Program Funds in 1968.
 A parallel program of training and patient care in developmental disabilities developed with the establishment of the University-Affiliated Program (UAP) at the Hospital, and this close relation of the Center and its UAP has continued ever since.
-The Children’s Hospital IDDRC (originally know as the MRRC and later the MRRDDC) served as the driving force for the institution’s original Enders Pediatric Research Facility at Children’s Hospital.
+The Boston Children’s Hospital IDDRC (originally known as the MRRC and later the MRRDDC) served as the driving force for the institution’s original Enders Pediatric Research Facility at Children’s Hospital.

-Center investigators now occupy over 100,000 square feet of space in three science buildings at CHB (the Enders Building, the Karp Research Building, and the Center for Life Sciences), the adjacent Harvard Institutes of Medicine, the Dana Farber Cancer Center, the Beth Israel Deaconess Medical Center, the Brigham and Women’s Hospital and the Harvard Medical School.
+Center investigators now occupy over 100,000 square feet of space in three BCH science buildings (the Enders Building, the Karp Research Building, and the Center for Life Sciences), the adjacent Harvard Institutes of Medicine, the Dana Farber Cancer Center, the Beth Israel Deaconess Medical Center, the Brigham and Women’s Hospital and the Harvard Medical School

 Harvard Medical School